jeffreylanters/react-unity-webgl/.github/LEGACY_DOCUMENTATION/WIKI_V7.X.md

 <Unity unityContent={unityContent} className="my-unity-app" />
 ```

-# Unity Context
+# Unity Content

-When rendering a Unity Component, you have to specify which Unity build to run within the context.
-To do so you have to create an Unity Context object.
+When rendering a Unity Component, you have to specify which Unity build to run within the Content.
+To do so you have to create an Unity Content object.
 Within the object you can specify various parameters to tell the component how to render, what to render and how to handle events.

-## Creating the Context
+## Creating the Content

-Creating a Unity Context object is simple, just create a new unityContent model and pass your UnityConfig with it.
+Creating a Unity Content object is simple, just create a new unityContent model and pass your UnityConfig with it.

 ```js
 let unityContent = new UnityContent({